OpenGeoVis/PVGeo/docs/Getting-Started.md

 $ sh ./updatePVGP.sh
 ```

+*Note: Windows users, be sure to run this in cygwin or a bash environment of your choice.*

 --------------

 # Using Outside Modules
 ParaView's Python environment, `pvpython`, can be a bit tricky to start using outside Python modules like SciPy or SimPEG.
 On Mac OS X, using Python modules installed via pip or anaconda should work simply with an `import ...` statement if you have your Python paths set up well.
 (Mac users: if you have trouble importing SciPy or other modules used in this repo let me know and I will develop a solution).
-Windows users, on the other hand, are going to have quite a bit of trouble as `pvpython` is its own environment nestled in the ParaView application.
-I have not been able to develop an elegant solution for Windows users to use 3rd party Python libraries other than a simple copy/paste of that module into the ParaView application contents.

-*Note: Advanced users, try a symbolic link between ParaView's python library and the libraries you have installed.
-This is how we are installing our module so that it stays updated.*

-## Windows Users
-To start using third-party libraries, we are going to have to copy over static versions of the modules into ParaView's `site-packages` directory.
-This folder should be under `.../ParaView/bin/site-packages/`.
-Effectively, we just perform a brute install of that module to `pvpython` on Windows so that when we make `import`s, the modules will be found in the `pvpython` environment.
+Windows users: this should have been resolved if you followed the install instructions outlined [above](#windows-paths).

 ## Modules Currently Needed for this Repo
 These are all of the modules that filters, readers, and macros might use in this repo.
 We recommend opening the Python Shell from ParaView (Tools->Python Shell) and testing the import of each of these modules.
 Copy/Paste the modules that failed to import from wherever you have them installed into `.../ParaView/bin/site-packages/`: